 Beef ribs, one surefire way to make my eyes light up is to place a huge beef rib that was smoked low and slow for hours in front of me.
 That peppery bark, coupled with a couple pounds of smoked, rich, fatty, tender beef on a monster sided bone is enough to make just about anyone excited.
-Where I live, you would have to drive at least 4 hours to find a place that makes them, and makes them well.
-Because of this, I set out to create these impressive ribs myself.
+This guide will show you how to smoke beef short rib plates or “Dino Bones” in your own smoker at home.

 My biggest initial issue with creating these monster sized ribs, was to actually find a place to purchase the beef short rib plates.
 Most butchers or stores where you can purchase short ribs, cut them down into smaller pieces to put in the meat case.
 I usually hit up the butcher earlier in the day to guarantee there will still be some there before they cut them, and I ask for the largest looking pack they have on hand.
 If you’re lucky, you’ll have a few packs to choose from.